acconeer/acconeer-python-exploration/README.md

 protocol will show an error.

 After pressing _Connect_, a connection should be established.
-In the box below labeled _Scan controls_, select the service or processing example you want to test.
+In the box below labelled _Scan controls_, select the service or processing example you want to test.
 Now you may tune the sensor and processing settings to your specific setup.
 Once you press _Start measurement_, the application will start fetching data from the sensor and plotting the results.
 After pressing _Stop_, you can save (and later load data) or just replay the data stored in the buffer.

 ### The ML interface *(no longer supported)*

-Support for the Machine Learning interface in Exploration Tool have been dropped.
+Support for the Machine Learning interface in Exploration Tool has been dropped.

-If you still need to use it, it is possible use and old version of Exploration Tool.
+If you still need to use it, it is possible to use an old version of Exploration Tool.

 From the `acconeer-python-exploration` directory: